 Live Text templates enabled by After Effects behave exactly as you'd expect: Text fields show up in the Effect Controls panel in Premiere Pro as simple text fields that you can edit.
 This feature addresses a common workflow where you need to change the text in a motion graphic that was designed originally in After Effects, such as a lower-third.
-The tutorial at right shows you how simple this feature is to use (click to view).

 If you need to make other adjustments — such as changing the text’s scale or color, or altering the motion in the graphic — you can use Dynamic Link to go into After Effects to make those alterations and see them updated in the Premiere Pro project instantaneously.
-Watch the video at right to learn how.
+Watch the video below to learn how.

 This masking feature enabled by After Effects works with almost every effect in Premiere Pro.
 You could use it for things like secondary color corrections, highlighting areas of the frame in a special way, and so on.
-To refine the way the mask looks or access more complex mask tracking features, just send it to After Effects — as shown in the video at right.
+To refine the way the mask looks or access more complex mask tracking features, just send it to After Effects — as shown in the video below.
 Everything that was done with the mask in Premiere Pro is translated via Dynamic Link in the After Effects timeline.

 That's it — you're done.
 Tell us what you think about this tutorial.